 ABP is committed to improving its practices to combat slavery and human trafficking.
-Over the previous year ABP has made progress in seeking to ensure that its supply chain environment is free from slavery, forced labour and human trafficking.
-ABP has undertaken a strategic review of its procured goods, services and works and created a central procurement function to lead future procurement activity across the ABP group.
-ABP has developed an updated procurement policy and process which is in the process of being rolled out and is also updating and strengthening its procurement systems which include enhanced controls for the procurement of high risk suppliers.
-These new systems will improve ABP's ability to measure KPI's relating to modern slavery risks in ABP's supply chain.
+Over the previous year ABP has continued to make progress in seeking to ensure that its supply chain environment remains free from slavery, forced labour and human trafficking.
+ABP has progressed its strategic review of its procured goods, services and works and developed its central procurement function to lead future procurement activity across the ABP group.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes ABP's slavery and human trafficking statement for the financial year ended 31 December 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes ABP's slavery and human trafficking statement for the financial year ended 31 December 2018.
 This statement has been approved by ABP's board of directors.